maxjanes/basic_assert/README.md

 or define your own asserting policies and side effects, or override them for the given `self` where appropriate.

-Then, you may add you're precondition checks accordingly:
+Then, you may add your precondition checks accordingly:

 ```ruby
 # plain variants: